 The Company is advancing drill permitting with the United States Forest Service for an exploration drill program.
 KORE plans to drill the highest priority oxide and sulphide targets in summer of 2021 subject to financing and permitting.
 Oxide targets are well defined by 2019 and 2020 field mapping, sampling and geophysics programs.
-Oxide targets are designed as step-outs to grow the current resources of the project.
+Oxide targets are designed as step-outs to grow the current project resources.
 In addition, several drill pads will support deeper drill holes to test sulphide targets in the potential "boiling zone" of the deposit which could yield higher grades and open up the potential for underground mining at the project.

 KORE also plans additional field mapping, sampling and geophysics to identify new drill targets on the recently staked 14,000 acres of exploration claims acquired by the Company in December 2020.
-The new claims have the potential to host new multi-million ounce oxide gold discoveries.
+The new claims have the potential to host new oxide gold discoveries.
 The Company has also commissioned a satellite alteration survey of the entire claim area to further define potential target areas.

-Drill program permitting is now progressing after 2020 delays in part due to a challenging fire season and COVID-19 related impacts to U.S. Forest Service ("USFS").
+Drill program permitting is progressing and a permit from the U.S. Forest Service ("USFS") is expected in mid-2021 to commence drilling.